6 Exceptions to the Just Cause Eviction Law in San Diego, CA

 A landlord has justification for an eviction if they have started to convert their apartment units into condominiums.
 Property owners would need to provide evidence that the conversion process has taken place through an application or receipt of required permits with the city.

 If you’re interested in evicting your current tenants, we recommend you ask yourself, is it entirely necessary to displace a family?
-Are you evicting them to improve the property, or only charge a higher rental rate.
+Are you evicting them to improve the property, or to only charge a higher rental rate?
 These are some questions that might save you from a lawsuit in the future.

 If you’re interested in leasing your property and are curious to know how much the rental rate currently is, we recommend getting a free rent estimate from Onerent.